 - this library gives you approximate string matching for free.
 You don’t have to resort to expensive SQL Server additions like SSIS.

 - the functions are inline in your SQL code.
 You don’t have to pipe your data through external tools.
 This is great for a Guerrilla Analytics environment where you prefer to do everything through code that can be version controlled.

-- there is a wide variety of functions to choose from.
+- the is a wide variety of functions to choose from.
 Some functions are more appropriate for certain types of matches in certain problem domains e.g. comparing URLs or comparing common names.